Shark Point – The Iconic Dive Site of Phuket

 For many divers visiting Phuket, Shark Point is at the top of the list.
 These stunning pinnacles half way between Phuket and Phi Phi attract tons of life from the featureless areas surrounding it.
 It’s named after the leopard sharks that like to rest on the sandy bottom in the day time.
-They’re not so common as they used to be but regular enough visitors for the dive site to frequently live up to its name.
+They’re not so common as they used to be.
+After a decline in numbers for a few years, they’re becoming a common sighting again.

 Even without the sharks it can be a wonderful dive.
 The pinnacles are festooned in soft corals, huge gorgonian sea fans and barrel sponges that host a wealth of different species.
 There’s at least 5 pinnacles but we only dive pinnacle 1 & 2 on a regular basis.
 The remaining pinnacles are a little too deep for a three dive day with no sheltered areas to complete the safety stop.
 Don’t worry the first two pinnacles are more than large enough to accommodate a full dive.